 The civil service unions have welcomed the news and have said they would be happy to be on par with the private sector.
-But they are worried the Executive Council may cut their rise because of the pay level
+But they are worried the Ex-

-Mr Cheetham stressed the figure was just an estimate, but said it was made after feedback from some of the federation's member companies.

-And although the figure was not binding on its members, it would serve as a guideline for the federation's 200-odd member companies, which included most major firms.
+Mr Cheetham stressed the figure was just an estimate, but said it was made after feedback from the biding it is figure was member boiling its members, it would be we as a guideline for the feedbacking, which included most life or firms.